raihahahan/cpp-relational-db/README.md

 # C++ Relational Database

 This repository implements a mini relational database system in modern C++.
-It is inspired by the PostgreSQL and upon taking [CS3223 (Database Implementations)](https://nusmods.com/courses/CS3223/database-systems-implementation)
+It is inspired by PostgreSQL and upon taking [CS3223 (Database Implementations)](https://nusmods.com/courses/CS3223/database-systems-implementation)

 ## Table of Contents